yessGlory17/nft-marketplace/CONTRIBUTING.md

 1. Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.
 ![Fork this repository](./assets/fork.png)

 2. Now clone the forked repository to your PC by running the following command in you terminale.
-(Don't forget to put your own github username between instead of `{{YOUR GITHUB USERNAME}}`).
+(Don't forget to put your own GitHub username between instead of `{{YOUR GITHUB USERNAME}}`).

 ```Git
 git clone https://github.com/{{YOUR GITHUB USERNAME}}/nft-marketplace.git